-Reviewing the Update Process

-This section describes updating to HP-UX 11i v1 using the update-ux command and Software Distributor (SD) tools to selectively overwrite the operating system and application software from a media or network source depot.

-Figure 6-1 on page 95 shows the overall update process.
-You can update your system using one of the following methods:

-- From a network depot Use Software Distributor commands to create depots containing OS, OE, and other software bundles, then install from the depot using Ignite-UX.
-For help with this method, refer to the swinstall (1M) manpage, the Software Distributor Administration Guide, and the Ignite-UX Administration Guide.
-See "Updating from a Network Depot" on page 107 for an example. - From DVD media Use the update-ux command described in "Updating to HP-UX 11i v1" on page 98.

-If your system is on HP Mission Critical Support, discuss the proper method of installing and patching the OE with your HP Customer Engineer.

-You must install the latest version of Update-UX prior to updating your system.
+Reviewing the Update Process This section describes updating to HP-UX 11i v1 using the update-ux command and Software Distributor (SD) tools to selectively overwrite the operating system and application software from a media or network source depot.
+Figure 6-1 on page 92 shows the overall update process.
+You can update your system using one of the following methods: • From a network depot - Use Software Distributor commands to create depots containing OS, OE, and other software bundles, then update from the depot using update-ux.
+For help with this method, refer to the swcopy (1M) manpage, the Software Distributor Administration Guide , and the Ignite-UX Administration Guide .
+See "Updating from a Network Depot" on page 105 for an example. • From DVD media - Use the update-ux command described in "Updating to HP-UX 11i v1" on page 95.
+NOTE If your system is on HP Mission Critical Support, discuss the proper method of installing and patching the OE with your HP Customer Engineer.
+IMPORTANT You must install the latest version of Update-UX prior to updating your system.
 Failure to do so may cause the update to fail.
+See "Task 2: Installing the Latest Update-UX Bundle (Required)" on page 97 for instructions.